JustusAdam/justusadam.github.io/_posts/2015-06-11-schedule-planner.md

 ---
-title: The Schedule web-app is finally live
+title: The Schedule Planner web-app is finally live
 author: Justus
 ---